SaleemKamaludin/SaleemKamaludin.github.io/courses/math-for-business.md

 - Matrices and linear programming
 - Mathematics of finance

+## Lecture Notes
+- Week 1: Introduction to Functions
+- Week 2: Linear Models in Business
+- Week 3: Differentiation Rules and Business Applications
+*(expand with more as you go)*

 ---

 ## Resources
+- 📘 Textbook reference: Haeussler, Paul, & Wood (2013).
-- Lecture notes and worked examples will be added here.
+- 📝 Problem sets will be posted here.
-- Practice problem sets will be available soon.
+- 💡 Worked solutions will be added as the course progresses.

 ---

-📩 If you’re a student, please check back regularly for updates!
+📩 *Check back regularly for updates to lecture notes, practice problems, and solutions.*